chrisarg/Bit/README.md

 ## Author

-Christos Argyropoulos (April - September 2025)
+Christos Argyropoulos (April 2025 -  May 2026)

+## AI disclosure
+Github Copilot has been very helpful when it comes to generating the makefile.
+For sure there is bload, but my technical skills in writing Makefiles is horrendous and I appreciate all the help I could get.

 [^1]: Historical Trivia: The method is identified as the ”Gillies-Miller sideways addition” in the original reference (Maurice V. Wilkes, David J. Wheeler, and Stanley Gill.
 _The Preparation of Programs for an Electronic Digital Computer_, chapter Gillies–Miller method for sideways addition, pages 191–193.
 Addison-Wesley Publishing